Jelizaveta2002/library/README.md

 For getting all late checkouts I in CheckoutRepository I used @Query using native SQL statements.

-From frontend I do not use checkout deletion, but I use setDate method to set up returned date for checkout.
+From front-end I do not use checkout deletion, but I use setDate method to set up returned date for checkout.

-## Frontend
+## Front-end

 On frontend I have 4 main pages.